Fairfax Injury Lawyer Brien Roche Addresses The Limitations and Reporting Requirements

 Although the defendant was eventually served with process, the appellate court noted the case was pending in state court for 280 days as of the time of removal.
 The court further noted that if the plaintiff had exercised any degree of due diligence, service could have been effected within 120 days.
 The failure to do so was a basis for dismissal with prejudice.
 Although this ruling is harsh it is not unusual.
 Many courts across the US require the plaintiff to act with speed to serve all of the defendants.
 Process service is not something to be taken lightly.

 In Virginia the rule is that process initiating a lawsuit should be served within one year of the date of filing.
 For more information on process see the pages on Wikipedia.
 For more information on civil litigation see the pages on Wikipedia.
-Call, or contact us for a free consult.
+Call or contact us for a free consult.

-Limitations Reporting-Insurance Reporting Requirements
+Insurance Reporting Requirements

 In addition to statute of limitations there may be certain reporting requirements that apply to your insurance policy.
 Typically, what liability policies call for is that the insured give seasonable notice to the insurer after an injury.
 The reason for that seasonable notice is to allow the insurer to investigate.
 If you deprive the insurer of that chance to promptly investigate then that may be a basis to deny coverage.